GPUOpen-Tools/compressonator/docs/source/gui_tool/user_guide/Introduction.rst

 ﻿Application Requirements
 ------------------------

--  Application was tested on Windows 7 and Windows 10 platform.
+-  Application was tested on Windows 10 platform.

 -  For best performance, a multi core CPU system with the latest AMD Graphics card are required.